Eating vegan is tricky when dining out but if you like to cook, vegan and gourmet can go hand-and-hand.

 If there’s a vegetarian version of the internet’s bacon meme, it could quite possibly be the artichoke.
 Vegetarians and vegans alike flock to it, or any recipe using it.
 And this one will be no exception.

 Ain’t nothing like a boozy popsicle, right?
-They are kind of the perfect dessert.
 I sorta feel kid-like having one but in a “I snuck into my parent’s liquor cabinet” kinda way.
 And this deconstructed kiwi margarita is the perfect way to start!

 Pizza dough is one of those things that once you make it yourself, you’ll eat even more pizza than you already do.
 Why?
-Well, fresh pizza dough is super easy to make and fresh baked pizza is way tastier than anything you’ll get delivered.
+Well, homemade pizza dough is super easy to make and fresh baked pizza is way tastier than anything you’ll get delivered.

 Warm your winter with this sunny sake-based sangria that tastes like summer.
-Seriously, you will think it is August!
-Bursting with fresh ginger, crisp tangerine and a slight minty finish, this sangria is everything a mixed drink should be.
+Bursting with fresh ginger, crisp tangerine and a slight minty finish, this sangria recipe is everything a mixed drink should be.
 You’ll almost not want to share!

 I love a seasonal sangria.
 The way I see it, it’s just another wine pairing.
 Right?
 Since it is Christmas time, I wanted this one to not only resemble the holiday flavors but also the colors.
-If you ask me, it is simply beautiful.
+Enter this cranberry and rosemary sangria!

 Cold?
 Don’t worry, I have the perfect thing to warm up those Popsicle-toes.
 This vegetarian pozole (inspired by my good friend Alison King) is big on flavor, easy to make and perfect for breakfast, lunch and dinner.

 I always prefer a fresh fruit smoothie over the frozen fruit kind.
 This persimmon smoothie is no exception.
 With coconut milk, orange juice and ripe persimmon, this drink is earthy and sweet, spicy and just slightly tart.
 Oh, and it is vegan!

 What is it about sweet and salty?
-These pumpkins are the perfect combo.
+These pumpkin seeds are the perfect combo.
 The maple syrup provides just a hint of sweetness against the bite of the sea salt.

 Have you ever had a Mexican mocha?
-That was my inspiration for this dish…minus the chocolatey parts.
-I wanted the depth you get in coffee, plus some of that heat.
+That was my inspiration for these pumpkin seeds… minus the chocolatey parts.
+I wanted the depth you get in coffee, plus some of that heat from chili.